Solicitor-General questioned about criticism of judges

 "There is a growing disrespect of judges, and some of the criticism on the blogs is very personal and very unpleasant.
 There are ways of dealing with that.
 One of them is to speak out.
 Were he to chose the time to do that, look I wouldn't be too upset at all."

-Next story in Political: Drink drive bill passes first reading
+Next story in Politics: Drink drive bill passes first reading

 Copyright © 2012, Radio New Zealand